snikilesh45/Object-detection-engine-/README.md

 - **Line counter** triggers counts only on crossing events, avoiding duplicates
 - **Output** branches to local OpenCV display or network streaming (MJPEG / WebRTC)

+### Notes

+- Capture and inference are decoupled using a queue for real-time performance
+- Frame dropping ensures low latency
+- TensorRT accelerates GPU inference
+- WebRTC is used for efficient streaming compared to MJPEG
 ---

 ## Performance